161chihuahuas/kadence/tutorials/protocol.md

 #### 3.2    Transport

-The Kadence network operates over HTTP and exclusively over [Tor](https://torproject.org).
+The Dusk network operates over HTTP and exclusively over [Tor](https://torproject.org).

-Each Kadence node exposes a V3 hidden service to other nodes for receiving RPC messages _(4.
+Each Dusk node exposes a V3 hidden service to other nodes for receiving RPC messages _(4.
 Remote Procedure Calls)_.
 Requests sent to the RPC endpoint require a special HTTP header `x-kad-message-id` to be included that matches the `id` parameter in the associated RPC message _(4.1 Structure and Authentication)_.